-Somfy is a French limited company (société anonyme), whose organisation is based on the "Management Board and Supervisory Board" formula, which entrusts company management to the former under supervision of the latter.
+Somfy SA is a French limited company (société anonyme), whose organisation is based on the "Management Board and Supervisory Board" formula, which entrusts company management to the former under supervision of the latter.

-→ Composition of the Management Board
+Composition of the Management Board

 Management Board members are appointed by the Supervisory Board in accordance with legal provisions.
-At 31 December 2012, Paul Georges Despature chaired the Management Board.